devonjones/openforge-tutorials/sets/README.md

 All of our set suggestions below are based on the preference for Magnets + OpenLOCK.
 You can always swap in what base you prefer.
 Some people prefer to use our plain bases that have no texture on them so that all the tiles line up perfectly.
 Some people prefer the bases to carry the texture of the tile all the way through.
 The bases have a broad variety including magnet, openlock, magnetic + openlock, openlock triplex, plain, and any other base you want to imagine.

+Disclosure: I am using Amazon affiliate links here, but I won't link to anything I don't use, and I won't link to a product in Amazon that is inferior to one I know of elsewhere.

 ## Materials and Tools
 ### Materials
 #### Filament